Skip to content

 Installation#

 Getting containerlab is as easy as it gets.
-Thanks to the trivial installation procedure it can be set up in a matter of a few seconds on any RHEL or Debian based OS1.
+Thanks to the quick setup script you can get up and running in a matter of seconds on any RHEL or Debian based OS1.

 Topology definition file#